UshnishChowdhury/project-work-simulation/README.md

   - ~~Importing measured data from Simulink for plotting.~~

 - Final report/gala:
-  - Getting results from different scenarios (simulation and hw)
+  - ~~Getting results from different scenarios (simulation and hw)~~

+- Misc:
+  - Pushing all lates files to repo and cleaning up old files

  - Extensions:
    - Adding grid voltage into simulation models.
-   - Connecting the setup to regatron for studying behavior.
+   - ~~Connecting the setup to regatron for studying behavior.~~
+   - More test scenarios with regatron
    - Making a seperate inductor switching circuit to test the system with different inductance values.
    - Testing the setup with one converter acting as the source, and the other acting as the load.
    - Studying centralized grid control (may be Synchronous Power Control)??